hassan3111/Angular-App1/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+ ## Author
+ Ali Hassan

+## Description
+This is a website about  quotes app

+## Prerequisites
+You need to have git installed You can install it with the following command in your terminal $ sudo apt install git-all

+## Setup
+To access this project on your local files, you can clone it using these steps

+1.Open your terminal
+2.Use this command
+to clone `$ git clone https://github.com/hassan3111/Angular-App1
+This will clone the repository into your local folder

+## Technologies Used

+1.angular 2.bootstrap  3. javascript 4.
+Html 5.Css  6.
+Typescript.

+Licence
+This project is under the MIT licence